Hudson-obai/Hudson-obai/README.md

 👋 Hi, I’m Hudson Oino Obai, a backend software developer in Bayern, Germany with 2 years experience.

 👀 I enjoy working on robust, secure and scalable backend systems for small-scale enterprises and large companies.
+My language of choice is Java and the go to framework is Springboot.

 🌱 I’m currently learning Android, Developer Operations and Team Collaborating tools.